Ken Fulk Launches Membership Club Saint Joseph’s Arts Society

 Fulk, surrounded by associates in golden angel gowns, greeted guests in a dark grey bishop’s soutane with amaranth red piping with authentic pellegrina shoulder cape.
 It was all very authentic, but his grin and his cocktail signaled subversion.

-“I’m honored to have worked with the best restoration specialists and decorative artists and landscape designers and architects and seismic retrofit engineers,” said Fulk of the decades-long project.
+“I’m honored to have worked with the best restoration specialists and decorative artists and landscape designers and architects and seismic retrofit engineers,” said Fulk of his three-year-long endeavor.
+“And the collaborations continue with Carpenters Workshop Gallery taking up residence on the mezzanine.”

 The nonstop entertainment included drag queens Juanita Moore and Glama Moore, dressed in sculptural white nun gowns custom designed by Mr. David and crafted from crisp photography paper.
 They performed to “The Flower Duet” from Lakme.
 Sexy and outré, Kat Cunning’s burlesque performance was a hit.